sowoi/nextcloud-talk-bot/README.md

 Documentation can be found at [readthedocs.org](https://nextcloud-talk-bot.readthedocs.io).

-## Why is it called bot and not API?
-Although this library does a lot of API wrapper work for Nextcloud Talk, the real goal is to create a Nextcloud Talk bot for Smarthome and other applications to be an alternative for the messenger Telegram.

 ## License

 Licensed under the terms of GNU General Public License v3.0.
 See LICENSE file.